umee-network/umee/docs/architecture/ADR-004-reserves.md

 >
 > Alice immediately borrows all 1000 `atom`
 >
-> On EndBlock, interest accrues.
+> On the next `EndBlock` after `BorrowInterestEpoch` has passed, interest accrues.
 Alice now owes 1000.001 `atom` (the amount owed increased by 1000 `uatom`).
 The amount of `uatom` the module is required to reserve increases from 0 to 50 (assuming the `ReserveFactor` parameter is 0.05 like in the previous example.)
 >
 > The module account (lending pool + reserves) still contains 0 `uatom` due to the first two steps.
 Its `uatom` balance is therefore less than the required 50 `uatom` reserves.